beNative/LogViewer/Readme.md

 ![Logger demo](https://github.com/beNative/LogViewer/blob/master/Wiki/DDuce%20Logger24-10-2018%2022-12-44.png)

+More examples can be found in my other Delphi projects listed on Github.

+A subset of this API has been ported to FPC/Lazarus.
+Take a look at my Lazarus projects to see examples how they are used.

 ## Features currently supported using the ILogger interface methods
 - Info/Warning and Error messages
 - Method tracking with stack display showing execution times